Oke-Hermanns/measuring-the-cloud/network/README.md

   --destroy always
 ```

 The baseline scenario is `stackit-baseline`.
-The matrix scenarios live under
+Scenario folders under
-`network/scenarios/matrix/` and are discovered recursively by
+`network/scenarios/` group explicit scenario files by intent and are discovered
-`--scenario-dir`.
+recursively by `--scenario-dir`.
+See each folder's README for the current
+scope of that folder.

 Useful options: